 I expect that you attend the classes regularly.
-I randomly record attendance and you receive points for attending on those days (see the Attendance section under Student Activities & Assignments).
-In addition, in order to receive points for class assignments, you need to be in class and participate in the activities.
+I record attendance and you receive points for attending the entire class period (see the Attendance section under Student Activities & Assignments).
+In addition, in order to receive points for class assignments, you need to participate in the class activities.
 It is your responsibility to find out from other students what you have missed when you are absent.
 If you stop attending, you must withdraw yourself from the class to avoid earning a 0.0 in the class.